-With the AWS Cloud Development Kit (AWS CDK) you can define your application using TypeScript, Python, Java, and .NET.
-AWS CDK is an open source software development framework that helps you model your cloud application resources using familiar programming languages, and then provision your infrastructure using AWS CloudFormation directly from your IDE.
-CDK provides you with high-level components that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
-To learn more about AWS CDK please visit the homepage.
+With the AWS Cloud Development Kit (AWS CDK), you can define your cloud environment using TypeScript, Python, Java, and .NET.
+AWS CDK is an open-source software development framework that helps you model cloud application resources using familiar programming languages, and then provision your infrastructure using CloudFormation directly from your IDE.
+CDK provides high-level components that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
+Learn more about AWS CDK.

 Build serverless applications faster with the AWS Serverless Application Model (SAM), an open-source framework that provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 With just a few lines per resource, you can define the application you want and model it using YAML.
 During deployment, SAM transforms and expands the SAM syntax into CloudFormation syntax.